Request for Public Assistance, Private Nonprofit

-This is in response to your letter dated March 16, 2016, which transmitted the referenced second appeal on behalf of the Sixth Street Community Center, Inc. (Applicant).
-The Applicant is appealing the Department of Homeland Security’s Federal Emergency Management Agency’s (FEMA) denial of a Request for Public Assistance (RPA) application for a private nonprofit facility.
+This is in response to your letter dated January 11, 2022, which transmitted the referenced second appeal on behalf of Douglas Island Pink and Chum, Inc. (Applicant).
+The Applicant is appealing the U.S. Department of Homeland Security’s Federal Emergency Management Agency’s denial of its Request for Public Assistance.

 Public Assistance Division

 cc: Vincent Maykovich

 FEMA Region X

 During the incident period, November 30 through December 2, 2020, severe storms, flooding, mudslides, and landslides affected Southeast Alaska.
 The Douglas Island Pink and Chum Inc. (Applicant) operates salmon hatcheries in the disaster-declared area.
 Per the Alaska Salmon Fisheries Enhancement Annual Report, hatcheries such as the Applicant’s are meant to supplement wild stock salmon populations in Alaskan waters.

 On March 1, 2021, the Applicant submitted a Request for Public Assistance (RPA) to FEMA as a Private Nonprofit (PNP).
 The Applicant sought Public Assistance (PA) funding for repairs to its Macauly Fish Hatchery (Hatchery) affected by the incident, along with debris removal and emergency protective measures.
 Housed within the Hatchery is the Ladd Macauley Visitor Center (Visitor Center), which the Applicant identified as an educational and tourist center.